 Under the Immigration, Asylum and Nationality Act 2006 employers have a duty to prevent illegal working in the UK.
 As part of the process of taking on a new employee, an employer should check that the individual in question is legally entitled to work in the UK.
 Employers are obliged to check a document that is regarded as acceptable for showing permission to work in the UK.
 The initial checks should be carried out before employing a person.
 Follow-up checks should also be carried out where a person’s right to work in the UK is time-limited.
 While there is no penalty for simply failing to carry out such a check, if an employer is found to be employing someone who does not have a legal right to work in the UK, the employer can face a civil penalty of up to £20,000 in respect of each illegal worker.
 If the employer knows that an individual does not have the right to work in the UK but employs them anyway, that is a criminal offence for which the penalty is an unlimited fine and / or up to two years in jail.
 The employer should be aware that they are liable for the civil penalty, even if the check is performed by a member of staff.
 Further, the employer will not be able to establish a statutory excuse if the check is performed by a third party, such as a recruitment agency or a professional adviser.
 It is vital that employers understand their responsibilities in relation to the checks.

 The Government produce a guide for employers, setting out what checks they need to undertake to make sure that an individual has a right to work in the UK.

 The UK negotiated a Withdrawal Agreement and left the EU on 31 January 2020 (referred to as ‘exit day’) with an 11-month implementation period up to 31 December 2020.
-While exit day was important in terms of
+While exit day

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.